georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

     TOXIC

 This looks right
-but there are a couple of subtle bugs in the code.
+but there are some subtle bugs in the code.

 First Bug
 ---------